Student Policy Handbook

 - Derogatory language or remarks about teammates, coaches, students, staff members, athletic administrators, or representatives of other schools;

-- Demeaning statements about and/or threats to any third party;
+- Demeaning statements and/or threats to any third party;

 Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, may be released at the discretion of school officials, without consent, for appropriate reasons such as, school publications, newspaper articles, and to outside education related organizations.
 In addition, two federal laws require secondary schools to provide military recruiters, upon request, the names, addresses and telephone listings of their students.